 - 4 Damages Available For Exacerbated or Aggravated Pre-Existing Injuries

-- 5 Watch Out For Insurance Company Tactics To Use Pre-Existing Conditions Devalue Your Claim
+- 5 Watch Out For Insurance Company Tactics To Use Pre-Existing Conditions to Devalue Your Claim

 - 6 How Insurance Companies Use Pre-Existing Conditions To Pay You Less